codius/manifest/README.md

  ]
 ```

-### `generateNonce()`
+### `generateManifest(codiusVarsPath, codiusPath)`
-Generates the nonce for the hash of the private variable object in the manifest.
+Generates a manifest from `codiusvars.json` and `codius.json`.
+An error will be
+thrown if the generated manifest is invalid.

+Arguments:
+* `codiusVarsPath`
+  * Type: string
+  * Description: the path to a `codiusvars.json` file
+* `codiusPath`
+  * Type: string
+  * Description: the path to a `codius.json` file

- The function returns a string representing the 16 byte nonce in `hex`.
+The function returns a JSON object representing the generated manifest.

 ### `hashManifest(manifest)`
-Generates the hash of a Codius manifest.
+Generates the hash of a complete Codius manifest.

 Arguments:
 * `manifest`